Get Started »

 Updated September 2015

 A service substitution is a change in the products and/or services specified in the FCC Form 471 (Description of Services Ordered and Certification Form).
 In certain limited circumstances, applicants or service providers may request and be approved for service substitutions.
 In addition, service providers or equipment manufacturers may submit a "global" service substitution in certain instances.

-Service substitutions encompass changes in the technical components (whether products or services or both) specified in the Item 21 Attachment for an FCC Form 471, Block 5 Discount Funding Request.
+Service substitutions encompass changes in the technical components (whether products or services or both) specified in the FCC Form 471 Funding Request.
 Applicants who file service substitution requests must still comply with the deadlines for the FCC Form 486.

 Substitution of a service or product must meet the following conditions, which are specified in Federal Communications Commission (FCC) rules:

 In the event that a service substitution results in a change in the pre-discount price for the supported service, Schools and Libraries Program funding will be based on the lower of either the pre-discount price of the service for which support was originally requested or the pre-discount price of the new, substituted service.

 As an example of a service substitution, an applicant can be granted a request to use 87 six-port network modules instead of a different brand of 58 eight-port network modules as originally approved in the applicant's FCC Form 471.

 Individual service substitution requests are considered minor modifications to funding requests on the original FCC Form 471.
 They are submitted by letter from the applicant.
 As a part of the letter request, the service substitution should include the following information:

 The body of the service substitution request should contain this information: